-Filed Under (iPad in Education, All Applications, All Products, Chopstakes, PRODUCT) by ipevoblog on 2012-03-23
+Filed Under (iPad in Education, APPLICATION, All Applications, Chopstakes, PRODUCT) by ipevoblog on 2012-03-23

 We love to hear when our products are making a difference in the classroom, and so we’re extremely pleased and excited to bring you the story of Sallie and Ken and their son, Richard.
 It’s the story of dedicated parents and their efforts to make learning easier for their son — with a little help from IPEVO.